jon-acker/requirejs-di-mocks-example/Tutorial.md

 ```

 ###Specing a module that has dependencies
-The point of this article was to show a simple way of specing a module in isolation, using AMD, even when this module has dependencies, so at this point I'll be introducing a collaborator to our parser module, whose behaviour we want to mock, so that we can continue to work on the parser module without the distraction of having to write any of the implentation of its collaboarting module.
+The point of this article was to show a simple way of spec'ing a module in isolation, using AMD, even when this module has dependencies, so at this point I'll be introducing a collaborator to our parser module, whose behaviour we want to mock, so that we can continue to work on the parser module without the distraction of having to write any of the implementation of its collaborating module.

 Imagine we want a new method on our parser, which can parse "token" (whatever that means), but we know that parsing tokens is probably a complex algorithm that we'd like to delegate to a collaborator called "tokenizer"